MASTER SERVICES AGREEMENT

 10.LIABILITY LIMITATIONS AND EXCLUSIONS

 10.1.LIMITATIONS.
 IN NO EVENT WILL EITHER PARTY’S AGGREGATE LIABILITY HEREUNDER FOR ANY AND ALL CLAIMS EXCEED THE TOTAL OF ALL AMOUNTS PAID BY CLIENT TO ECOMPLIANCE PURSUANT TO THIS AGREEMENT IN THE 12 MONTH PERIOD PRECEDING THE DATE ON WHICH THE EVENT GIVING RISE TO THE CLAIM OCCURRED.
 FOR GREATER CERTAINTY, THE EXISTENCE OF ONE OR MORE CLAIMS UNDER THIS AGREEMENT WILL NOT INCREASE THIS MAXIMUM LIABILITY AMOUNT.
+NOTWITHSTANDING ANYTHING TO THE CONTRARTY IN THIS SECTION 10.1, IN NO EVENT WILL ECOMPLIANCE BE LIABLE FOR ANY DIRECT DAMAGES WHATSOEVER IN CONNECTION WITH ANY COVID-19 TRIAL.
 IN NO EVENT WILL ECOMPLIANCE’S SUPPLIERS HAVE ANY LIABILITY ARISING OUT OF OR IN ANY WAY CONNECTED TO THIS AGREEMENT.

 10.2.EXCLUSIONS.
 IN NO EVENT WILL EITHER PARTY BE LIABLE FOR ANY OF THE FOLLOWING ARISING OUT OF OR CONNECTED TO THIS AGREEMENT: